Professor Michael Koetter, PhD

 Otto von Guericke University Magdeburg

-- financial intermediation, investment allocation, and growth
+- corporate investment allocation and aggregate growth

 - risk taking and competition

-- real implications of (unorthodox) monetary policy
+- real implications of monetary and economic policy

 Michael Koetter is professor of Financial Economics at the University of Magdeburg and head of the Department of Financial Markets at IWH since September 2016.
 The department is host to the annual FIN-FIRE conference on challenges to financial stability.

 Contemporary research interests cover broadly three main areas.
 First, the role of micro- and macro-prudential regulation for the stability of financial systems.
 Second, the role of financial intermediaries to re-allocate productive resources amongst firms, sectors, and countries.
 Third, the political economy of financial and economic systems with regards to market structure and risk-resilience.